wwoods/git-results/README.md

 Changelog
 ---------

+* 2016-6-1 - Config overhaul.
+Rather than several binary files, there is now a single git-results.cfg file.
+* 2016-6-1 - Various fixes - method for ignoring e.g. '.pyc' files,
+  git results move fixes, trim to git-results-run root by default.
 * 2016-5-30 - Fixed bug where symlinks were copied incorrectly.
 * 2016-4-7 - Added the tag (without results directory) as an argument to git-results-build and git-results-run in case different behavior is desired